Agreement in Principle & Soft and Hard Credit Searches

-Agreement in Principle and Soft Credit Searches
+Agreement in Principle and Soft Credit Searches in Beverley

 Mortgage Advice in Beverley

 There are many different credit reference agencies out there.
 Most people will have heard of Experian or Equifax, but we recommend potential new clients to use Check My File for a 30-day free trial, which is £14.99 a month thereafter and can be cancelled at any time.
-This is because of this report “sweeps” several of those reference agencies and collates the information into an easily understandable colour-coded report.

 Often, clients ask if we will be doing a credit search on them, because they are aware that too many searches can have an adverse effect on their credit score.
 Lenders always run credit checks but we always seek a client’s permission before doing so.
 There are 2 different types of credit searches that Banks can run on a customer: hard searches or soft ones.